This information is about Attention Deficit Hyperactivity Disorder in adults.

 - Adders: Attention Deficit/Hyperactivity Disorder Online information service.

-- ADHD in Adults: A Psychological Guide to Practice: Susan Young & Jessica Bramham: a cognitive behavioural model of understanding ADHD - accompanied by a website, which provides downloadable self help materials.
+- ADHD in Adults: A Psychological Guide to Practice: Susan Young and Jessica Bramham: a cognitive behavioural model of understanding ADHD - accompanied by a website, which provides downloadable self help materials.

 - Driven to Distraction: Ed Hallowell & John Ratey: a book written by two American psychiatrists who themselves have ADHD.